Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Differences between Product Differentiation, Product Innovation and Product Variation

-Objective Competitive advantage through differentiation from competing products Development of new markets and customers Adaptation to changing customer needs
+Objective Competitive advantage through differentiation from competing products Opening up new markets and customers Adaptation to changing customer needs

-Scope Change of design, packaging, functions, etc. Development of new technologies, materials, etc. Adaptation of size, color, taste, etc.
+Scope Change in design, packaging, functions, etc. Development of new technologies, materials, etc. Adaptation of size, color, taste, etc.

-Impact on Production Low impact, as existing production processes can be used High impact, as new production processes have to be developed Low impact, as existing production processes can be adapted
+Impact on production Low impact, as existing production processes can be used High impact, as new production processes must be developed Low impact, as existing production processes can be adapted

 Risks Low risks, as the existing product is already established on the market High risks, as the new product may not be accepted by the market Low risks, as the existing product is already successful on the market and the adaptations to customer needs are expected to lead to higher acceptance